-©2020 Angelique Thomas.
+©2021 Angelique Thomas.
 Feel free to forward this article in its entirety, including this copyright line.
-Leave comments, ask questions, read past articles or subscribe to receive these articles in your email inbox.
+Leave comments, ask questions, read past articles or subscribe to receive these articles in your email.